-Lenora Claire is a survivor of multiple violent crimes, advocate, activist, entertainment industry professional, and member of the Los Angeles District Attorney Victims Advisory Board.
+Lenora Claire is a survivor of multiple violent crimes, advocate, activist, entertainment industry professional, CEO of Lenora Claire Consulting LLC, and member of the Los Angeles District Attorney Crime Victims Advisory Board.

 After becoming the fixation of a dangerous stalker, Lenora began to speak out not only for herself but for the other 7.5 million Americans currently being stalked who find themselves without resources and living in fear.